 Build out your buyer personas to get a feel for your ideal customers, the lifestyles, preferences, and pain points.
 You can use CRM data, social media analytics, and your best judgement to gather this information.

 UX is more than a buzzword

 As the sum of every customer's interaction with your brand, it's hard to overstate the importance of user experience.
 HubSpot is revered for their commitment to user experience, which they proved once again with their most recent product developments.

 Your website plays an integral role in shaping your user experience, but you can't hinge your UX strategy on beautiful website design alone.
 HubSpot's own Lukas Pleva insists a great website requires both quality content and functional (and mobile-friendly) design.
 Great user experience is one that doesn't make them jump through hoops, but rather blends seamlessly into their user behaviours.

 The same concept surfaced in INBOUND Debates: Gated V. Ungated Content, as HubSpot Marketing Manager AJ Beltis explained how conversion rates soared when information-rich pillar pages were complimented with gated downloads that put newly-learned knowledge to use.
 This UX model gives customers a natural next step, which allowed HubSpot to empower the customer to move along the buyer's journey.

-Forms are essential to good user experience (and driving conversions).
-Ensure an effortless form UX by eliminating unnecessary fields, enabling autofill, and including a clear action button.
+Forms are essential to an effortless user experience (and driving conversions).
+Ensure a good form UX by eliminating unnecessary fields, enabling autofill, and including a clear action button.

 use science TO Back up your content strategy